 Return to Campus

-As COVID-19 continues to present disruptions, we have carefully considered state and federal health guidelines, currently available scientific information, the institution’s priorities and capabilities, and stakeholder opinions and interests in coming to a consensus on a recommendation for how we address the Spring 2021 semester.
+As COVID-19 continues to present disruptions, we continue to monitor state and federal health guidelines, currently available scientific information, the institution’s priorities and capabilities, and stakeholder opinions and interests as we successfully have embarked on a “cohort” reopening of LSMSA for the Spring 2021 semester.

-While we recognize that cases of COVID-19 are currently rising across the United States and in Louisiana, it is also the case that treatments are more effective, and that Louisiana remains in Phase 3.
-Additionally, results of our recent surveys indicate that there is a strong will among our stakeholders for a return to campus in Spring 2021.
+While we recognize that cases of COVID-19 continue to rise across the United States and in Louisiana, it is also the case that treatments are more effective, and that Louisiana remains in an Enhanced Phase 2.

-We stress, however, that if the State moves to Phase 2, we cannot enact the Return to Campus plan due to governmental restrictions.
-At any point during Spring 2021, should the State return to Phase 2, instruction and support will transition back to a virtual learning experience.
+We stress, however, that if the State were to revert back to Phase 2 or Phase 1, we may not be able to continue to follow our Return to Campus plan due to governmental restrictions.
+At any point during Spring 2021, should the State make the decision to leave Enhanced Phase 2 and return to either Phase 2 or Phase 1, instruction and support will transition back to a virtual learning experience.

 We know that we are better when we are together.
-We look forward to opportunities to be together again in Spring 2021 and to working together to develop our minds, support our friends, prioritize our wellness, and strengthen our community.
+We are all enjoying the students’ return to campus this spring in the Blue and Gold cohorts.
+So far we all continue to be healthy and well, and we are working together to develop our minds, support our friends, prioritize our wellness, and strengthen our community.

 The safety of our community is, at all times, our primary concern.
 A focus on the health and wellness of our students, faculty and staff drives all planning and decision-making.